jfmatth/openshift-django17/README.md

 ```
 python app-root/repo/manage.py createsuperuser
 ```
+- Now user your browser to connect to the Admin site.

 ### Configuration details
 When a git push is done, the .openshift/action_hooks/deploy is executed.
 This script does two things: